mmmjam/mmmjam.github.io/resources.md

 ### Sample Paper

 Not sure what to write in your paper?
 No worries!
-Event runners have answered a sample prompt in this math modelling report.
+Event runners have answered a sample prompt in this math modeling report.
 Feel free to use this as inspiration for your own work to guide you in the right direction! <b>Please note that you cannot copy and paste any content from this paper into your own. </b>View the paper on Google Docs [here](https://docs.google.com/document/d/1Yl5EOtGty0q3_kwc5jq07Uba_-hRUJ1vVU1afy07lTQ/edit?usp=sharing).

 ### Paper Template